-Pseudogynecomastia is separate condition, where fat builds up in the breasts, possibly due to being overweight or obese.
+Pseudogynecomastia is a separate condition where fat builds up in the breasts, possibly due to a person being overweight or having obesity.

-The breast consists of glandular tissue, which is firm and dense, and fatty tissue, which is soft.
+The breast consists of firm and dense glandular tissue and softer fatty tissue.

-The ratio varies between individuals.
-A man with gynecomastia may have too much of both types of tissue.
+The ratio of glandular to fatty tissue in breasts varies between individuals.
+A male with gynecomastia may have too much of both types of tissue.

 If a major reduction in tissue and skin is necessary, the incision and the scar will be larger.

-After surgery, the chest will be bruised and swollen, and the patient may have to wear an elastic pressure garment for 2 weeks to help reduce the swelling.
+After surgery, the chest will be bruised and swollen, and the person may have to wear an elastic pressure garment to reduce the swelling.

-It will normally take about 6 weeks to return to a normal routine.
+It will normally take about 6 weeks for people to return to a normal routine.
 Complications from surgery are rare.
-They include insufficient removal of breast tissue, uneven contour to the chest, and reduced sensation of one or both nipples.
+They include insufficient breast tissue removal, uneven chest contour, and reduced sensation of one or both nipples.

-Excision may carry a risk of a blood clot forming.
-This may require draining.
+Excision may carry a risk of a blood clot forming, which may require draining.

-Gynecomastia normally resolves without any treatment, but if there is an underlying condition, it may need treatment.
+Gynecomastia typically resolves without treatment between 6 months to 2–3 years.
+However, if there is an underlying condition, it may need treatment.

-If the condition stems from a medication, the patient may need to switch to a different drug.
-If the patient is using the medication for a short time only, the condition will be temporary.
+If the condition stems from a medication, the person may need to switch to a different drug.
+If the individual is using the medication for a short time, the condition will be temporary.

-Treatment is rare.
-Options include breast reduction surgery or hormone therapy to block the effects of estrogens.
+Treatment is rare but can include breast reduction surgery or hormone therapy to block estrogen.

 Medications for the treatment of gynecomastia